tacoen/um-theme-core/README.md

 # UM  - Core/Starter Theme

 UM Core/Starter theme is a multipurpose theme.
-Provide/suggest basic skeleton for Responsive themes.
+Provide/suggest basic skeleton for Responsive themes, and Framework to its childs.
 Features include custom headers, theme options, and more customization available via UM-Plug Plugins.

 ## Licenses